 It is possible to apply up to three (3) graduate credits toward a certificate, with advisor approval and provided the coursework is no older than five years at completion of the course of study.
 All other University of Virginia course work must be earned after admission to the certificate program.
 Students are responsible for knowing the requirements for admission to, and completion of, the Gifted Learners certificate and for contacting their advisor for planning.

 ALL application materials, including test scores, transcripts, and recommendations, must be received by the deadlines below in order for an application to be considered complete.

 The deadlines for applying to the Gifted Learners in PreK-12 Education certificate program are:

-- Fall entry: Priority deadline - April 15; Final deadline - June 1
+- Fall entry: Priority deadline - April 15; applications will be accepted on a space-available basis until July 1

 Decisions will be available 6 weeks after the deadline.
 Applicants will be assigned an advisor after they accept their offer of admission.